kostya/curl-downloader/README.md

 # curl-downloader

-Downloader based on libcurl [binding](https://github.com/blocknotes/curl-crystal).
-This lib is not natural for crystal because libcurl is thread blocking, so for concurrent execution need to use something like [run_with_fork](https://github.com/kostya/run_with_fork)
+Powerfull http-client for Crystal based on [libcurl](https://curl.haxx.se/libcurl/) [binding](https://github.com/blocknotes/curl-crystal).
+LibCurl is much more powerfull than std crystal http-client, with features like: redirects, dns caching, interface binding, socks, proxing, sessions, and many others.
+LibCurl is usually hard to use directly in event based languages like Crystal, because it block main thread.
+To avoid thread blocking you can use [run_with_fork](https://github.com/kostya/run_with_fork).

+## Installation

+    $ brew install curl
+    $ apt-get install libcurl-dev

 ## Installation